duartegroup/InterpretingMLKinetics/README.md

 ### Data
 This folder contains three subdirectories, with each containing the data and results for the DFT and ML calculations: "DFT", "ML_analysis_and_results" and "ML_datasets".
-The files that are contained within each of these sub-directories are as follows:
+The files that are contained within each of these subdirectories are as follows:

 #### DFT